 MANAGEMENT EFFECTIVENESS: An appropriate legal framework and effective management system are in place.
 Implementation of a strategic plan for the restoration, rehabilitation and continued conservation of the site is well resourced and making good progress.
 Several issues affecting the integrity of the site at the time of inscription on the World Heritage List are being satisfactorily resolved, including the consolidation of 16 different parcels of land; fencing of the Park; implementation of alien plant control programmes; development of an Integrated Management Plan; removal and rehabilitation of former commercial forestry plantations on the Eastern and Western Shores.
 The staff are well-trained and sufficiently well-resourced to undertake the day-to-day management of the site, and research and monitoring programmes are carried out.

-REVIEW OF CONSERVATION ISSUES AND THREATS: The following issues represent specific threats to the ecology, conservation and values of the iSimangaliso world heritage site.
+REVIEW OF CONSERVATION ISSUES AND THREATS: The following issues represent specific threats to the ecology, conservation and values of the iSimangaliso Wetland Park.

 Hydrological Impact of Commercial Forestry.
 Commercial forestry is undertaken in the catchment of the Kosi, Sibaya and Mbazwane systems as well as in the Sokhulu and Nibela areas, and includes out-grower schemes implemented by commercial timber companies on communal land neighbouring the park.
 These plantation activities (together with other water requirements for residential use) are known to be having an impact on groundwater, so a moratorium on new forestry licenses has been imposed and a groundwater study has been commissioned.